 What is a Point of Sale System?
-A Guide to POS Systems, Hardware, Features and Benefits
+The Definitive Guide

 Most of you are familiar with point of sale (POS) systems, even if you don’t realize it.